pawelgrzybek/pawelgrzybek.com/content/posts/2020-07-29-the-ip-address-subnet-mask-and-cidr-notation.md

 Mask: 11111111.11111111.11111111.00000000
 ```

-As you can see, both of them are easily representable by 4 octets of binary digits.
+As you can see, both of them are easily represented by 4 octets of binary digits.
 All the mask bits enabled (`1`), lock the IP portion for the network and the remaining one is available for the host.

 ```
 IP  : 10000111.01110111.00000010.00000000